taniatsq/tp/docs/UserGuide.md

 ### Saving the data

-ClassBook and StudentBook data are saved in the hard disk automatically after any command that changes the data.
+ClassBook and StudentBook data are saved automatically after any command that changes the data.
 There is no need to save manually.
+You can find the same in the data folder (which is going to be in the same directory as the application (i.e., .JAR file).

 ### Editing the data file